ChristianVillalba/it_career_switch/Full-Stack Engineer - Codecademy/05 -  Javascript/Readme.md

 * **Classes** are templates for **Objects**.
     * JavaScript is an object-oriented programming **(OOP)**
+    * Classes mae it easy to create multiple objects that share property names and methods.
 * Javascript calls a `constructor` method when we create a new instance of a **class**.
+    * It sets the property values for each instance.
     * ```javascript
         class Dog {
             constructor(name) {  //  constructor() :everytime we create a new instance of Dog (class)